Optimizing Conversion Funnels: Where Should You Start First?

 Your checkout process should not have any barriers; it has to be clear and as frictionless as possible.

-So Where Should You Optimize First?
+So, Where Should You Optimize First?

-Now that you know what a conversion funnel looks like and how it works from top to bottom, so, which part of the funnel should you optimize first?
+Now that you know what a conversion funnel looks like and how it works from top to bottom, which part of the funnel should you optimize first?
 To answer this, I reached out to a few conversion rate optimization experts and asked them the same question.
 Here’s what they had to say:

 Spencer Gray from 97th Floor said the best way of optimizing the conversion funnel is to begin at the bottom and work yourself to the top end: